Countries blocking access to The Pirate Bay: Portugal

-MEO and NOS blocked thepiratebay.se at DNS level, showing a similar message "O site a que se pretende aceder encontra-se bloqueado na sequência do cumprimento de ordem judicial" (The site you want to access is blocked as a result of compliance with court order.)
+Following a decision of the Intellectual Property Court made on 28 February 2015, MEO, Cabovisão, and NOS blocked thepiratebay.se at DNS level, showing a similar message "O site a que se pretende aceder encontra-se bloqueado na sequência do cumprimento de ordem judicial" (The site you want to access is blocked as a result of compliance with court order.)

 Qatar

 File sharing and video streaming sites like The Pirate Bay, have been blocked in Qatar.

 Romania

 RCS & RDS, UPC Romania, Telekom Romania, Nextgen Communication, Digital Cable Systems and AKTA Telekom will block customers access to three piracy sites for movies and serials (www.filmehd.net, www.filmeonline2013.biz and the torrents www.thepiratebay.org) being no longer allowed for Internet users in Romania, and operators must prohibit access to the related web addresses from the system.
 The decision was made in court by several film production companies (Twentieth Century Fox Film Corporation, Universal City Studios Productions LLP, Universal Cable Productions LLC, Warner Bros Entertainment INC, Paramount Pictures Corporation, Disney Enterprises, Columbia Pictures Industries and Sony Pictures Television).
 According to the court's decision, "It is being permanently blocked by the method of DNS blocking access of the clients for the fixed access internet services to the websites currently accessible at the online locations indicated above.
 The decision is made by putting the solution at the disposal of the parties through the court registry, 05.11.2018 ".
 The decision is not final and may be appealed.